debug-sharp/desharp/README.md

         <!--
             Milisecond timeout how often logged messages or exceptions are written from RAM to HDD
-            - not required, but very good for speed optimalization in production mode
+            - not required, recomanded for speed optimalization in production mode
             - possible values - use digits to define any miliseconds number
             - if not configured, all messages or exceptions are written in singleton background thread immediately -->